DreamingRaven/nemesyst/README.md

     * [TensorFlow | TensorFlow-gpu](https://www.tensorflow.org/install/) for that juicy machine-learning
     * [Keras](https://github.com/keras-team/keras) although tensorflow has recentley bundled its own keras
     * [Bash](https://www.gnu.org/software/bash/) for simple system level operations
-* [GCC](https://gcc.gnu.org/) for compilation of c++ (not currentley needed but soon)
-* [CMake](https://cmake.org/) (not currently needed but soon)
-* C++ libraries:
-    * currentley none but will likeley use C++ soon.

 If any have been left out please create an issue and post any log messages.

 Other than those that should be all you need, as dependanices have been kept to as few as needed to make a good extensible result.

-\* Note: This system is being developed on linux (Arch Linux) and since the focus is not cross platform there has been no checking for windows support, meaning it may need tinkering if you would like to run it on windows, although I have made every attempt to make this as straight forward as possible, with minimal dependencies.
+\* Note: This system is being developed on linux (Arch Linux) and since the focus is not cross platform there has been no checking for windows support, meaning it may need tinkering if you would like to run it on windows, although I have made every attempt to make this as straight forward as possible, with minimal dependencies and sanitising paths for cross platform use.

 ---